 A power of attorney is an essential estate planning document, since it allows you to designate a specific trusted person you choose to be in charge of your affairs in case you become incapacitated and can no longer make vital decisions for your health, wealth and well-being.
 In the absence of a power of attorney, your loved ones may need to petition the court guardianship in order to legally handle your affairs.

 A Pennsylvania living will leaves directions for those in charge of your care in case you have become incapacitated or are unable to make final health care decisions on your own.
 A living will can promote decision-making unity among your family members and peace of mind for all, during a difficult time for your loved ones.

-Need help creating these essential estate planning documents?Schedule a Consultation
+Need help creating these essential estate planning documents?Discuss your questions with a lawyer

 Trusts are used as a means of handling an estate's assets, such as leaving a legacy, protecting assets, ensuring minors or incapacitated family members are properly cared for, or as a vehicle to help minimize death taxes and the expenses associated with estate administration.
 There are many different kinds of trusts including:

 Our attorneys can help you weigh your options and decide if establishing a trust is right for you.Discuss your questions with a lawyer

 If you are a resident of a care facility in the Lancaster, PA area who has entrusted your will to a bank or have not thoroughly planned your estate, an estate planning lawyer from our firm can help put your affairs in order.
 May, May & Zimmerman, LLP is an established law firm in the Lancaster area when it comes to estate planning.
 We can help you ensure you have not missed anything that could cause hardship for you or your loved ones in the future.Discuss your questions with a lawyer